Update of the phase-shift analysis of the low-energy $\pi N$ data: The 2020 PSAs

+where $m_1$ and $m_2$ stand for the masses of the two nucleons involved in the $\pi N N$ vertex: $m_1$ of the incoming (incident, initial-state) nucleon, $m_2$ of the outgoing (emitted, final-state) nucleon; the ETH model uses $m_1=m_2=m_p$.
+In case of the fit to the tDB$_{+/-}$, $f_{\pi N N}^2$ may be identified with the charged-pion coupling constant $f_c^2$: the extracted value, displayed in Table \ref{tab:PSAPar}, is in agreement with the $f_c^2$ estimate of Ref.~\cite{Matsinos2019a}.

-\subsubsection{Phase shifts}
+\subsubsection{$\pi N$ phase shifts}

-The predictions for the $s$- and $p$-wave phase shifts from the fits of the ETH model to the tDB$_{+/-}$ and to the tDB$_{+/0}$ are given in Tables \ref{tab:PSAPhSh} and \ref{tab:PSAPhSha}, respectively.
-These phase shifts are also shown in Figs.~\ref{fig:s31}-\ref{fig:p11}, along with the SAID solution WI08 \cite{abws} and their five single-energy values (wherever available).
-Noticeable differences between the two predictions of this work are observed in the case of the phase shifts $\delta_{0+}^{1/2}$ (S31) and $\delta_{1+}^{3/2}$ (P33).
-In the former case, the difference is statistically significant throughout the energy range of this work; in the latter, up to about $80$ MeV.
-In both cases, the corresponding WI08 solutions lie in between the two predictions of this work.
-In the $p$-wave phase shift $\delta_{1-}^{1/2}$, the WI08 solution is less negative and does not seem to agree with either of the predictions of this work.
+The predictions for the $s$- and $p$-wave phase shifts from the fits of the ETH model to the tDB$_{+/-}$ and the tDB$_{+/0}$ are given in Tables \ref{tab:PSAPhSh} and \ref{tab:PSAPhSha}, respectively; they are also displayed in Figs.~\ref{fig:s31}-\ref{fig:p11}, along with the XP15 solution \cite{XP15}, including (wherever available) the five single-energy values of that solution for $T \leq 100$ MeV.
+The differences between our two predictions for the phase shifts $\delta_{0+}^{1/2}$ ($S_{11}$) and $\delta_{1-}^{1/2}$ ($P_{11}$) are noticeable throughout the energy range of this work.
+The two solutions also differ in the phase shift $\delta_{0+}^{3/2}$ ($S_{31}$) below about $40$ MeV.
+Although the XP15 phase shifts are not accompanied by uncertainties, there can be no doubt that they generally disagree with both our solutions.